 Let's look at the student portal

-Students click on the Assignment menu header.
-By default the students active assignments are classed as Due this week, Due next week, and Due after this week.
+Students click on the Assignment menu header or their My Courses.
+By default the student's active assignments are classed as Due this week, Due next week, and Due after this week.

-Open the assignment, and the slide over window allows students to enter their text and/or file submissions.
+Open the assignment, and the slide-over window appears.
+It allows students to enter their text with formatting and/or file submissions.

 Assessing the submissions